embroidery-space/xsp-specs/ursa/oxs.md

   - `specialstitch` _by Embroiderly_ - A special stitch from the XSD pattern.

     Additional attributes:
+    - `width`: number - Duplicates the corresponding attribute from the targeted special stitch model.
+    - `height`: number - Duplicates the corresponding attribute from the targeted special stitch model.
     - `modindex`: integer - Specifies the index of the special stitch model defined in the `special_stitch_models` section.
       If it is missing or empty, we consider this special stitch to be invalid.
     - `rotation`: integer - Specifies the angle of rotation of the stitch in degrees.